save_money

 Subscribe and receive a free template pack

-Our FREE template pack contains a cross section of documentation: Document ID Number (Doc) Doc1 – Request for Quotation Template, Doc2 – Invitation to Bid Letter, Doc4 – Service Contract, Doc19 – Basic RFQ, Doc33 – FOB Terms Defined, Doc58 – Short Form RFP, Doc60 – Statutory Declaration.
+Our FREE template pack contains a cross section of sample documentation: Request for Quotation Template; Invitation to Bid Letter; Service Contract; Basic RFQ; FOB Terms Defined; Short Form RFP; Statutory Declaration.

-Immediately after subscribing, you will receive access to the FREE template pack via e-mail.
-This email will provide instructions to our download page along with a password to grant you access to download the files for free.
-Please add [email protected] to your safe senders list.
+Immediately after subscribing, you will receive access to your FREE template pack via e-mail.
+It is an INSTANT DIGITAL DELIVERY.
+Please add admin[at]rfqpro.com to your safe senders list.

 If you are looking for a more robust RFQ or RFP, we recommend you consider the Premium Pack which includes: RFQ2 – Invitation to Bid Letter, RFQ15 – Instruction to Bidders (3 pages) and RFQ16 – Form of Agreement, Terms and Conditions (8 pages)…use them together.